Overheard one morning in a New York Subway near Broadway:

 Here are some things you need to know if you ever go out to eat:

 - Servers make minimum wage or less.
 Where alcohol is served they can be paid less because it is assumed they will make money on tips.

 - Many servers, especially when starting out, work few shifts and those can be as short as two hours.
 In general, a server is lucky to get 20 hours a week in one restaurant.

-- Higher-end restaurant have fewer seatings, so, although the tips will be larger because the check is larger, the waiters make less money than they would in a restaurant with higher turnover.
+- Higher-end restaurants have fewer seatings, so, although the tips will be larger due to larger checks, the waiters make less money than they would in a restaurant with higher turnover.

 - The more courses you order, the more your server has to work on your behalf.